Chapter 6 : Curiosity Killed the Cat...again

 "Because that way I don't have to talk."

-Oh, is that why I was reading the textbook?
+Oh, was that why I was reading the textbook?
 I could have sworn it was because I was trying to find useful things for the project....

 A frown overcame his perfect features.
 "You don't want to talk to me?"